• Federal Court

 You are a tenant in common if:

-• the home is divided in unequal shares (as a fraction, decimal or percentage).
+• the home is divided into shares (as a fraction, decimal or percentage) which may be equal or unequal.
 For example, you own 60% of the home and your co-owner owns 40%; and

 • you have an equal right to possession of the entire home.